Neck Masses/ Swelling in Princeton and Monroe, NJ

 - Order any tests he deems necessary, which can include an MRI, CT scan, x-rays or a biopsy

 If you are suffering from a neck mass or unusual swelling, seeking prompt medical attention is essential.
-Contact Dr. Scott Kay of Princeton Otolaryngology Associates at his Central New Jersey area clinic, serving the communities of Princeton and Plainsboro, to schedule your consultation.
+Contact Dr. Scott Kay of Princeton Otolaryngology Associates at his Central New Jersey area clinic, serving the communities of Princeton, Monroe and Plainsboro, to schedule your consultation.